ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lse/intro.md

                                  id asimdrdm lrcpc dcpop asimddp ssbs
 ```

-For Neoverse-N1 the “atomics” flag is listed indicating LSE support.
+For Neoverse N1 the “atomics” flag is listed indicating LSE support.

 **Which versions of the GCC compiler support LSE?**

-LSE support started in GCC 6, but currently GCC 10 and GCC 11 are good to use.
+LSE support started in GCC 6, but GCC 10 and GCC 11 are good to use.

 **What are out-of-line atomics?**